Implant Failure Leads to Liability Dispute

 Factually embedded here is that both of these practitioners were insured by the same carrier, yet both had separate attorneys.
 This is far from an unusual event.
 Even though multiple defendants have a common insurer, if there is any reasonable likelihood that those co-defendants might, throughout their defense, take differing approaches which could be at odds with each other, the assignment of different counsel is provided so as to avoid any conflict of interest.
 In this case study, the defendants presented a united front, even though they had separate counsel, which deprived the plaintiff and his attorney of a too-frequent plaintiff’s attorney’s “dream” – a finger pointing exercise between various defendants, which almost invariably inures to the benefit of the plaintiff.

-Finally, we note the prudent approach of Dr. R, who referred D to Dr. O to be evaluated, rather than to be treated.
-While the evaluation of D did ultimately lead to treatment by Dr. O, referring to specialist for an evaluation leaves the decision-making process, regarding whether or not to perform the treatment suggested by the referrer, entirely in the hands of that specialist.
+Finally, we note the prudent approach of Dr. R, who referred D to Dr. O to be evaluated, rather than to be treated .
+While the evaluation of D did ultimately lead to treatment by Dr. O, referring to a specialist for evaluation leaves the decision-making process, regarding whether or not to perform the treatment suggested by the referrer, entirely in the hands of that specialist.
 So, in situations where multiple defendants do become adversarial with each other, the prior independent determination by the specialist will likely end up being most protective of the doctors on both sides of the referral relationship.

 Additional Risk Tips content